 Does an engineering estimate differ from a construction estimation?

 Essentially, the answer is no. The basic elements are the same and the aim is the same; to assess the benefit-cost ratio.
 An engineering estimate may focus more on tenders and bids that are on a large scale and can take several years to complete or on administrative approval.

 There are two important points that need to be considered when calculating the overall cost of a project and they are the indirect and direct costs.
 Things like office rental and other costs of running the business are considered indirect costs.
 Direct costs are associated directly with the construction of the project.
 Below, we will explore these direct cost elements a little more.

 Accounting for the various materials needed to complete the project is a critical element – quantity takeoff.
 They may be counted by unit cost, material length, cubic meter or by volume.
 The approximate cost to transport materials to and from the worksite must also be included.

-Labor is often the biggest approximate cost of the project.
-Whether it is subcontractors, skilled or unskilled labor that is needed, it all must be included.
+Labour is often the biggest approximate cost of the project.
+Whether it is subcontractors, skilled or unskilled labour that is needed, it all must be included.
 If construction is set to continue for numerous years, then pay rises have to be factored in as well.
-Through looking at the scope of work the estimator can assess the jobs to be completed and the labor necessary.
-It is also necessary to consider the length of the job to understand how to estimate how much labor will be needed.
+Through looking at the scope of work the estimator can assess the jobs to be completed and the labour necessary.
+It is also necessary to consider the length of the job to understand how to estimate how much labour will be needed.

 There are lots of tools and equipment needed in the construction of a project.
 All of which have a price associated with them and their transport.
 Whether the equipment will be part of the building, used to create a water supply or to provide road access to the site.
 Running costs and maintenance are also included in equipment cost estimations.